artefactual/atom-docs/user-manual/import-export/csv-import.rst

    :alt: The CSV import page in AtoM

 3. Click the "Browse" button to open a window on your local computer.
-Select the vents CSV file that you would like to import.
+Select the events CSV file that you would like to import.

 .. image:: images/csv-import-browse.*
    :align: center